Unstable minimal surfaces in symmetric spaces of non-compact type

 In the proof of Proposition \ref{prop:limddota}, we showed that each term of $Q_{H_R}(X_R)$ converges to the corresponding term of $Q_f(X)$, and even showed the separate convergence of the numerator and denominator of the second term.
 Hence, the same argument gives the convergence of $Q_{H_R}(X_R)$ to $Q_{f^\sigma}(X)$. \end{proof}

 Proposition \ref{prop: G lim ddota} together with the index Lemma \ref{indexlem} therefore implies that

-Since $\mathrm{Ind}(h_R) = \mathrm{Ind}(H_R)$, we have almost proved Theorem B. In fact, we have already acheived the main point which is to give a useful lower bound for the index of $h_R$.
+Since $\mathrm{Ind}(h_R) = \mathrm{Ind}(H_R)$, we have almost proved Theorem B. In fact, we have already achieved the main point, which is to give a useful lower bound for the index of $h_R$.
 To complete the proof, it remains only to define the $G$-apartment bundle $M^G_\phi$ and its minimal section $f$, and show that $f$ has the same index as $f^\sigma$.

 \begin{subsubsection}{$G$-apartment bundles} Our definition of $M^G_\phi$ is a natural generalization of the apartment bundle for a classical Higgs bundle, corresponding to the group $\mathrm{PGL}(n, \C)$.
-We first define the $G$-toral bundle $F^G_\phi$.
-It is convenient to define it first on a contractible open set $U \subset S$, on which $P$ has been trivialized as $U \times K^\C$.
-This allows us to view the Higgs field $\phi$ as a $\p^\C$-valued $1$-form.
-Fix a maximal toral subspace $\aaa$ of $\p$, with roots $\Delta$ and Weyl group $W$.
+We first define the critical set $B$ and the $G$-toral bundle $F^G_\phi$.